mikeoleary/ssh-app-exposed/README.md

 # File Server App
-simple demo app to expose port 22 from K8s pod
+Simple demo app to expose port 22 from K8s pod

-This simple demo assumes you already have F5 CIS set up and functioning correctly.
+This simple demo assumes you already have F5 CIS set up and functioning correctly to process Config Maps.

-You will want to edit the file called ```config-map.yaml``` so that the IP address(es) match what you would like configured.
+* You will want to edit the file called ```config-map.yaml``` so that the IP address(es) match what you would like configured.
+* You will also want to edit ```deployment.yaml``` to point to your own image.
+The example image here is ubuntu, which by default does not have SSH enabled.
+Therefore if you change nothing your pool member will show in the GUI as red (health monitor will fail because SSH is not running in pod).

 After that, run
 ````